lamyluc/Impact-among-Convolution-Layers/README.md

 # Impact-among-Convolution-Layers

-Code for study of imapct among convolution layres on convolution Neural Networks.
+Code for study of imapct among convolution layres on convolution Neural Networks.<br />
 The code shows three diferent convoution neural networks.
-The networks has 2-conv layers, 4-conv layers and 6-conv layers.
+The networks has 2-conv layers, 4-conv layers and 6-conv layers.<br />

 Folders:
 Cifar10 - Code for Cifar-10 dataset